 A movement, not a religion.
-A pun, not a label.
+An idea, not a label.
 A lifestyle, not a sect.

 The 9 Guidelines of Jesism

 The naming etymology is similar to the construction of the term Buddhism, which is based around the teachings and example of the Buddha, and is pronounced Bood-ism.
 And like Buddhism, it can be applied as an over-arching philosophy, practice, and path that can be integrated into one’s existing institution or community.
 One can refer to themselves a Jesist, a Jesist Christian, or whatever one wishes.
-It has a range of supporters, from dogmatic to non-dogmatic, and from those focused on a historical figure to those who view the enduring message within a mythical context, or “cosmic Christ” as some say.
-It is a fresh paradigm for how we can understand and follow Jesus, if that is something we wish to do.
+It has a range of supporters, from dogmatic to non-dogmatic, and from those focused on a historical Jesus to those who view the enduring message within a mythical context, or “cosmic Christ” as some say.
+It is a fresh paradigm for how we can understand and follow Jesus if that is something we wish to do.

 It also acknowledges that we really don’t need another “ism” in the world, and that there are plenty of good examples to follow, but it exists as a paradigm shift, or a pun of sorts, for those who may have a connection with Jesus.
 If your initial reaction is to think that you don’t want another label, sect, or ism, see the response to Question 4 here.
 Below are the 9 “guidelines.”